“First say to yourself what you would be; and then do what you have to do.” ~Epictetus

 This section is intended to be a space for you to write down what you have found to be true in life.
 That can look like writing down your values or principles, your compass point morals, or even the force that drives you on a daily basis.
 Drafting these statements as bullet points is a great place to start and the next step is to turn them into short, active, declarative sentences.
 For example, maybe you wrote “I think discipline is important.”
 Try rewording that as “I believe… discipline is more important than immediate gratification.”

 This section is space for you to write down your plans to help you embody your beliefs and take steps towards your goals.
 These can be directly or indirectly connected to the things you wrote down in the previous section (“I Believe”).
 We intentionally titled this segment as “I will” instead of “I want to” because while we all share the desire to enact change, framing those wants through an “I will” statement puts those aspirations into action.
 The more specific you can be with these plans, the better!
 Maybe you wrote “I believe continual personal growth is important” in the first portion - how do you plan to work on your personal growth?
-One way could be to resolve to “treat obstacles as obstacles for growth” or to say “I will respond, not react.”
+One way could be to resolve to “treat obstacles as opportunities for growth” or to say “I will respond, not react.”

 I KNOW THIS TO BE TRUE…